 After breaking the news, you should expect all manner of reactions.
 Different children can express whatever they are feeling differently.
 The most important thing is assuring those feelings as you break the news.

 It’s worth noting that children, depending on age, may have a clue about what is happening.
 Older kids may have “picked” tension in the household and won’t, therefore, be taken by surprise.
-You should try to be as accommodative as possible to whatever emotion your kids show.
+You should try to be as accommodating as possible to whatever emotion your kids show.
 The reactions may range from extreme anger to passiveness or emotionless reactions.
 As you tell your children you are getting divorced, remember to affirm whatever emotion they are feeling.

 Even if your child is ok or cold when you expect a different reaction, communicate that you respect whatever emotion they are feeling.
 Some children don’t know how to express intense emotion and may very well shut down.
 Communicating that you respect their feelings and are even willing to give them time to process everything.

-If your purpose to be calm when telling your children about your divorce, they will most likely be calm or less anxious.
+If your purpose is to be calm when telling your children about your divorce, they will most likely be calm or less anxious.
 However, don’t stop your children from crying, yelling, retreating to their room, slamming doors, or showing any other feelings.
 When breaking news about divorce, your child knows best how to react.
 You should read cues to anticipate reactions and be more worried about controlling your own emotions otherwise, you may not be able to reassure them that things will be fine.

 You Can Ask Us Anything